Share

 What is Debt Relief?

-Debt relief is a strategy to help people manage and reduce their debt.
-It can involve different methods, such as debt settlement, consolidation, or even bankruptcy.
+Debt relief is the process by which you reduce or refinance your debt in order to reduce the principal amount owed on your debt and lower you monthly payment amount.
 The goal is to make debt more manageable, either by reducing the total amount owed or by changing the terms to make payments easier.

 - Debt Settlement: This involves negotiating with creditors to pay less than what you owe.
-It's often used by those who are already behind on payments.
+It's often used by those who are not making any progress on their debt but it can also be employed by those already behind on payments.
+If you feel like you're going to be making minimum payments for a long time you should highly consider this option.

-- Debt Consolidation: This means combining multiple debts into one loan, usually with a lower interest rate.
+- Debt Consolidation: This means combining multiple debts into one single loan, usually with a lower interest rate.
 It can simplify payments and potentially save money on interest.
+However, it usually means a higher payments and has high credit requirement that most with debt simply don't qualify for.

 - Bankruptcy: A legal process that can discharge or restructure your debts.
-It's a serious step that can have long-lasting effects on your credit.
+It's a serious step that can have long-lasting effects on your credit but it's a great tool for those who are too far gone for other options.
+Chapter 7 is a discharge while chapter 13 is a restructuring.

 - Credit Counseling: Working with a counselor to create a plan to pay off your debts.
 This might include budgeting advice or setting up a debt management plan.